-- 141. Plaintiff's concerns were reasonable because professors hoping for tenure receive feedback from other professors.
+- 141. Ms. Doe's concerns were reasonable because professors hoping for tenure receive feedback from other professors.
 A review from a Co-Chair for whom she taught classes for, given the experience with course work and inter-departmental discussions with other professors, would greatly impact her odds of success, as compared to mere peers in other unrelated departments.
 The more experience a reviewing professor has with the person under review for tenure, the more impact it has on the person's ability to get tenure. - 142.
-As such, Moralez's review of Plaintiff undeniably would have considerable influence in connection with her promotional potential and tenure application. - 143.
-Unlike Plaintiff, whose tenure track was approximated at six years, Moralez had been fast-tracked when hired, to receive tenure before Plaintiff, likely in four years. - 144.
-Plaintiff experienced a first-hand account of how Moralez enjoyed greater power and influence among faculty and because he was a Co-Chair as compared to her.
+As such, Moralez's review of Ms. Doe undeniably would have considerable influence in connection with her promotional potential and tenure application. - 143.
+Unlike Ms. Doe, whose tenure track was approximated at six years, Moralez had been fast-tracked when hired, to receive tenure before Ms. Doe, likely in four years. - 144.
+Ms. Doe experienced a first-hand account of how Moralez enjoyed greater power and influence among faculty and because he was a Co-Chair as compared to her.
 He had access to department heads during the monthly department Chair meetings and related committees.
-Specifically, Plaintiff, in compliance with University procedure had in March 2022 reported a student, who happened to be a top player on a popular sports team, who she believed had plagiarized.
+Specifically, Ms. Doe, in compliance with University procedure had in March 2022 reported a student, who happened to be a top player on a popular sports team, who she believed had plagiarized.
 The matter, understandably, was highly confidential and was to be kept within a small group.
-However, without any idea of how he knew, on April 12, 2022, Moralez told Plaintiff that he had privileged access to the case, and offered his unsolicited opinion to Plaintiff that she had handled the situation well.
+However, without any idea of how he knew, on April 12, 2022, Moralez told Ms. Doe that he had privileged access to the case and offered his unsolicited opinion to Ms. Doe that she had handled the situation well.

-145. Plaintiff was shocked, but realized that as a Co-Chair, Moralez was privy to information, including about her own work and individual matters, especially given her courses that he had to approve for the Public Health degrees.
+145. Ms. Doe was shocked, but realized that as a Co-Chair, Moralez was privy to information, including about her own work and individual matters, especially given her courses that he had to approve for the Public Health degrees.

 VIII.
-MORALEZ BRUTALLY RAPES PLAINTIFF
+MORALEZ BRUTALLY RAPES MS. DOE

-- 146. Following the April 4, 2022 tenure review meeting and written review that she should "sit in classes of other faculty in her department and other departments," Plaintiff reached out to Moralez.
-Moralez already had reviewed and approved her classes, as her courses were being used to satisfy requirements in Public Health but knowing she had failed to be a "buddy" with Moralez as encouraged, and to "welcome" him, and that she had to personally attend and observe one of his classes that she had not yet done, Plaintiff felt pressured to meet with Moralez in person. - 147.
+- 146. Following the April 4, 2022 tenure review meeting and written review that she should "sit in classes of other faculty in her department and other departments," Doe reached out to Moralez.
+Moralez already had reviewed and approved her classes, as her courses were being used to satisfy requirements in Public Health but knowing she had failed to be a "buddy" with Moralez as encouraged, and to "welcome" him, and that she had to personally attend and observe one of his classes that she had not yet done, Ms. Doe felt pressured to meet with Moralez in person.
+15 - 147.
 She emailed Moralez to ask if he wanted to meet for coffee or a meal to discuss working together on projects. - 148.
 In response, Moralez proposed dinner.
-He mentioned his excitement to meet and talk with Plaintiff, given their shared interests surrounding sociology and public health.
+He mentioned his excitement to meet and talk with Jane Doe, given their shared interests surrounding sociology and public health.
 He suggested moving from email to private text messaging. - 149.
-Plaintiff suggested they meet at a restaurant or pick up takeout food to eat at a well-known public dining space adjacent to campus. - 150.
+Ms. Doe suggested they meet at a restaurant or pick up takeout food to eat at a well-known public dining space adjacent to campus. - 150.
 Instead Moralez texted back that he would pick up Indian takeout, and that they should meet at his house instead. - 151.
-Plaintiff then remembered that she had a meeting on the night of April 12 from 7:00 pm to 8:00 pm with a student group.
-Plaintiff told Moralez about her conflict and offered to reschedule, but Moralez said that after 8:00 pm was not a problem and they should not reschedule.
+Jane Doe then remembered that she had a meeting on the night of April 12 from

-Of course, Plaintiff and Moralez had been on numerous group zooms together since he had started in the fall of 2020, and had communicated with him during these video calls, as well as over emails.
+Of course, Ms. Doe and Moralez had been on numerous group zooms together since he had started in the fall of 2020, and had communicated with him during these video calls, as well as over emails.